 \paragraph{Time-Sensitive Video Understanding Tasks.} Video understanding encompasses a range of tasks, each with distinct applications and benchmarks.
 These tasks can be broadly grouped into three categories.
-The first involves holistic understanding, including video classification~\cite{abu2016youtube}, action recognition~\cite{kuehne2011hmdb}, multi-modal retrieval~\cite{gabeur2020multi}, video captioning~\cite{xu2016msr}, and video-to-textual summarization~\cite{Hua2024V2XumLLMCV}, etc. The second category containing time-sensitive video understanding (TSV) tasks, focuses on temporal understanding and includes tasks such as video highlights~\cite{QVHighlights2021}, condensing long video to short duration~\cite{qiu2021condensing}, temporal action or event localization~\cite{Qian2024MomentorAV}, moment retrieval~\cite{10350951}, dense video captioning~\cite{Zhou2024StreamingDV}.
-Finally, the third category centers on spatial-temporal understanding and is associated with object-level tracking~\cite{Wang2024ElysiumEO}, re-identification~\cite{Yang2024MLLMReIDML}, segmenting video objects~\cite{yan2024visa}, etc. In this work, we focus on the second category which is TSV.
+The first involves holistic understanding, including video classification~\cite{abu2016youtube}, action recognition~\cite{kuehne2011hmdb}, multi-modal retrieval~\cite{gabeur2020multi}, video captioning~\cite{xu2016msr}, and video-to-textual summarization~\cite{Hua2024V2XumLLMCV}, etc. The second category, containing time-sensitive video understanding (TSV) tasks, focuses on temporal understanding and includes tasks such as video highlights~\cite{QVHighlights2021}, condensing long video to short duration~\cite{qiu2021condensing}, temporal action or event localization~\cite{Qian2024MomentorAV}, moment retrieval~\cite{10350951}, dense video captioning~\cite{Zhou2024StreamingDV}.
+Finally, the third category centers on spatial-temporal understanding and is associated with object-level tracking~\cite{Wang2024ElysiumEO}, re-identification~\cite{Yang2024MLLMReIDML}, segmenting video objects~\cite{yan2024visa}, etc. This work concentrates on the second category, which is TSV.
 While objects provide valuable cues for interpreting scene semantics, we observe that state-of-the-art Video-LLM models~\cite{TimeChatRen2023,huang2024lita, damonlpsg2023videollama,li2024videochatchatcentricvideounderstanding,luo2023valley, cheng2024videollama2advancingspatialtemporal, maaz2024videochatgptdetailedvideounderstanding} developed for TSV do not explicitly leverage such information.
 To assess the utility of grounded object information for this task, we augment existing Video-LLMs with textual descriptions of detected objects, and further propose a token-efficient representation strategy for these objects, leading to improved performance on TSV tasks.